End of Life Care

 Legal Options and Medical Orders

-For most of us it is very hard to imagine how we will feel when faced with a serious and perhaps fatal illness or injury.
+For most of us it is very hard to imagine how we will feel when faced with a serious illness or injury.
 It is perhaps only human nature to wait until the crisis is upon us.
 Unfortunately, you may not be able to share your choices at that time.
-You may be unconscious or be mentally altered.
-Fortunately, there are legal solutions to this problem such as:
+You may be unconscious or unable to think well.
+Fortunately, there are tools to help:

 Advance directives are written legal documents.
 They state your wishes if you can no longer speak for yourself.
-It gives your medical team and loved ones guidance so they don’t have to guess what you would prefer.
-It can prevent them from making decisions you would not want for yourself.
+It lets your medical team and loved ones know your choices so they don’t have to guess.
+The directives can prevent decisions you would not want for yourself.
 Advance directives often include:

 Naming Healthcare Proxy

-A healthcare proxy is someone you choose to make medical decisions for you, if you are unable to do so.
+A healthcare proxy is someone you choose to make medical decisions for you.
 They will only make decisions when you are not able to make them for yourself.
 It is also called power of attorney for health care.